-One of the most important things that an educator should decide is the type of teaching method that they will apply in their classroom.
-This is because the modus operandi employed by educators has a huge impact on the students' learning process.
-But what are different types of teaching methods?
+One of the first and the most significant things that an educator should decide is the way of teaching that they will apply in class.
+This is because the modus operandi employed by educators has a huge impact on learners.
+But what are the different types of teaching methods?

-What determines the methods of teaching used by an educator?
-This choice is influenced by several factors, such as:
+What determines the ways that are chosen to implement by an educator?
+The choice of teaching methods is influenced by several factors, such as:

 - The educator's educational or teaching philosophy